 Lead ArchitectsAlex Hann, Hans Kreye, Karin Müller

-From the architect.
+Text description provided by the architects.
 On a sloping site oriented to the morning sun the house is hovering with its widely levitating roof anchored to the ground by 3 stone volumes.
 The white coated slabs with floor to ceiling sliding doors in between create an image like a yard in a light breeze.

 The Indoor outdoor living with lots of friends, enough space for entertaining and the maximum input of sea view and evening sun hiding early behind the Hilltop made up the decision to have the Living area in the second floor at street level.